WallarooLabs/wally/examples/python/word_count/README.md

 nc -l 127.0.0.1 7002
 ```

-In another shell, export the current directory and `wallaroo.py` directories to `PYTHONPATH`:

 In another shell, set up your environment variables if you haven't already done so.
 Assuming you installed Machida according to the tutorial instructions you would do:

 ```bash